ProCLIP: Progressive Vision-Language Alignment via LLM-based Embedder: Conclusion

 \section{Conclusion}

-In this paper, we propose \textbf{\modelnm}, a simple yet effective progressive vision-language alignment framework designed to improve the alignment when integrating the CLIP image encoder with an LLM-based embedder.
-The framework employs a curriculum learning–inspired progressive training strategy: it first aligns the LLM-based embedder's representation space with the original CLIP text encoder through knowledge distillation, effectively transferring pretrained semantic knowledge.
-Subsequently, it performs cross-modal alignment between the CLIP image encoder and the LLM-based embedder using image-text contrastive learning regularized by self-distillation to prevent overfitting and preserve pretrained knowledge.
-To ensure feature-space consistency, a complementary distillation strategy—comprising instance semantic and embedding structure alignment losses—is applied during text distillation and image self-distillation, respectively.
-Comprehensive experiments across varying data scales and model architectures demonstrate the effectiveness and generality of \modelnm.
-We hope that our work offers valuable insights for advancing vision-language alignment.
-We will release all model weights and code to ensure full reproducibility.
+This paper presents \textbf{\modelnm}, a progressive vision-language alignment framework for integrating CLIP image encoders with LLM-based embedders.
+Inspired by curriculum learning, \modelnm\ employs a two-stage strategy: first, it anchors the LLM-based embedder to CLIP's textual space via knowledge distillation to inherit pretrained semantic priors; second, it performs cross-modal contrastive tuning while utilizing self-distillation to prevent overfitting.
+To maintain feature-space consistency, we introduce a complementary distillation scheme incorporating instance semantic and structural alignment losses.
+Extensive evaluations across various scales and architectures validate the efficacy and generality of our approach.